Vision (Marvel Comics): Publication history

-After learning he had once been the original Human Torch in another life, Vision felt a stronger sense of identity.
-Englehart then had Vision and Scarlet Witch marry in Giant-Size Avengers #4 (June 1975).
-Years later, the couple starred in the first limited series called The Vision and the Scarlet Witch #1–4 (Nov.
+Years later, the couple starred in their first limited series called The Vision and the Scarlet Witch #1–4 (Nov.
 1982 – Feb.
 1983), by writer Bill Mantlo and penciller Rick Leonardi.
 The mini-series showed Vision and Wanda moving into a house in Leonia, New Jersey, hoping to strengthen their marriage by enjoying a life and experiences outside of the Avengers.
 This was followed by a second limited series that lasted 12 issues (Oct.
 1985 – Sept.
 1986), written by Steve Englehart and penciled by Richard Howell.
 Despite their previous home being burned down by people who consider the marriage of an android and a mutant to be unnatural, Vision and Wanda move back to Leonia and again attempt to live a suburban life outside of their duties as superheroes.
 The series cemented that the Vision and Simon Williams (Wonder Man) now regarded each other as twin brothers, since part of Vision's programming was based on the brainwave pattern of Simon.
 Early in the series, the Scarlet Witch is a colony of sorcerers during a deadly, magical ritual.
 The Scarlet Witch temporarily taps into this powerful magical energy and is able to grant herself a wish for a family.
 She becomes pregnant and nine months later gives birth to twin boys, Thomas and William ("Billy").

 Englehart later took over as writer for the Avengers spin-off series West Coast Avengers, featuring a new branch of the team that was based in Los Angeles.
 Having grown fond of Vision and Wanda, he added them to the Avengers West team.
 Later on, John Byrne took over as writer/penciller for West Coast Avengers (which would soon be retitled Avengers West Coast).
 Byrne believed it was a mistake to give an android character emotions and to give him and Wanda a family.
 His "Vision Quest" story in West Coast Avengers #42–45 (March – June 1989) had the Vision dismantled, his human brain patterns wiped out, and his artificial skin rendered chalk-white (modern printing techniques and paper meant it was now more feasible to give a character chalk-white skin or costumes).
 Rather than portray the Vision as a synthetic man, Byrne depicted his parts as purely robotic and his skin as a costume-like shell.
 Journalist Karen Walker later commented, "This image alone has probably done more to shape how future writers (and readers) perceive the character than anything before or since.
 Once seen broken down into component parts, it's hard to truly move past that image and think of Vision as a synthetic man, not a machine."